We are an open evangelical church that welcomes all traditions and is part of the Anglican Church in Wales within the Diocese of St David's.

 We also meet during the week for prayer, bible teaching and social events.

-In such circumstances I to continue to urge you to continue to pray for others, and to give each other mutual comfort and support by means of a telephone call, or a letter or card.
-If you know of anyone, whether a church member or not, who is struggling to cope with social isolation let me know, and I will put a network of support in place for them.
-Indeed, if you are aware of any kind of urgent need that calls for my assistance, please inform me directly by either contacting me on 01269 822275 or by sending me a message to my personal email, firstname.lastname@example.org.
+Despite the improving situation please continue to remember the elderly and vulnerable, and continue to give them your support.
+I also continue to urge you to pray for others, and to give each other mutual comfort and support.
+If you know of anyone, whether a church member or not, who is struggling to cope with social isolation or has any other urgent need please contact me on 01269 822275 or by send me a message to my personal email, email@example.com.

 A special prayer during the coronavirus pandemic